 Global authentication settings determine the common behavior, irrespective of the authentication method used, such as, sign-in time-out and debug level.

-Setting a short login time-out increases the load on the device, when using transparent NTLM (see the help topic, Creating authentication policies) or SSL (see the help topic, Customizing the SSL Login Page) sign-in methods.
+Setting a short time-out increases the load on the device, when using transparent NTLM (see our help topic, Creating authentication policies) or SSL (see our help topic, Customizing the SSL Login Page) sign-in methods.
 It also increases the rate of reauthentication requests.
 Setting a long time-out might enable unauthorized users to use the network if users leave devices without logging out.
 The behavior of some authentication mechanisms is adjusted by the time-out period automatically.
-For example, the refresh rate updates to make sure that authenticated users don't time out, see the help topic, Managing authentication policies.
+For example, the refresh rate updates to make sure that authenticated users don't time out, see our help topic, Managing authentication policies.

 Tip: You should encourage users to sign out of the system to make sure that other users of their device can't assume their privileges if a time-out is yet to occur.